shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 } IMAGE_FILE_HEADER, *PIMAGE_FILE_HEADER;
 ```

-We can then simply iterate the section headers that are located after the NT headers, until with find the one with the name `.text`.
+We can then simply iterate the section headers that are located after the NT headers until we find the one with the name `.text`.

 ```cpp
 typedef struct _IMAGE_SECTION_HEADER {